AnyLog-co/docker-compose/Deploy_PLC.md

 # Deploying OPC-uA

-This guide explains how to retrieve OPC-UA data into AnyLog using configuration-based deployment.
-For a deeper dive into how AnyLog integrates with OPC-UA, refer to our [documentation](https://github.com/AnyLog-co/documentation/blob/master/opcua.md).
+This guide explains how to retrieve data via either OPC-UA **or** Rockwell/Allen-Bradly PLC (EtherIP) data into AnyLog using configuration-based deployment.
+* For a deeper dive into how AnyLog integrates with OPC-UA, refer to our [documentation](https://github.com/AnyLog-co/documentation/blob/master/opcua.md).
+* For a deeper dive into how AnyLog integrates with EthernetIP, refer to our [documentation](https://github.com/AnyLog-co/documentation/blob/master/enthernetip.md).

 ## Deployment Process - Explained